Gopal Bhargava

-Gopal Bhargava (born 1 July 1952) is an Indian politician and a senior cabinet minister in the Government of Madhya Pradesh.
-He was sworn in as a cabinet minister on July 2, 2020, for his sixth term, which is the highest number of terms any minister can complete in the government.
+Gopal Bhargava (born 1 July 1952) is an Indian politician and currently senior most legislator and was cabinet minister in the Government of Madhya Pradesh.
+He has served as a cabinet minister for his six terms, which is the highest number of terms any minister could complete in the government.
 He has also been the leader of opposition in the 15th Madhya Pradesh Legislative Assembly.
 He is the only person who has served as a cabinet minister for 15 consecutive years in the Government of Madhya Pradesh, India.
-He belongs to the Bharatiya Janata Party, and has been the member of the Legislative Assembly eight times consecutively, representing Rehli since 1985.
+He belongs to the Bharatiya Janata Party, and has been the member of the Legislative Assembly nine times consecutively, representing Rehli since 1985.
+He is only MLA in History of Madhya Pradesh to win 9 consecutive elections from same constituency.
+He has become second most senior legislator in Madhya Pradesh history after EX-CM Babulal Gaur.
+He is also elected as Protem Speaker of 16th Madhya Pradesh Legislative Assembly.

 Early life and education

-Bhargava was born on July 1, 1952, to Pandit Shankarlal Bhargava (Kakkaji).
-His grandfather was a social activist & leader.
+Bhargava was born on 1 July 1952, to Pandit Shankarlal Bhargava (Kakkaji).
+His grandfather was a social activist and leader.
 He started his primary education at his hometown Garhakota and later moved to Sagar for his higher education.
 Bhargava holds a degree in B.Sc., MA (Political Science) and has completed LLB (Law) from Dr. H.S.
 Gour University, Sagar.

 Political career

 His political career started with his first election to the Municipal Council in Garhakota.
 He was the president of the students union at the Government Boys Higher Secondary School, Garhakota, in 1965.
 In 1984–85, he participated in a youth movement for a college building and was imprisoned in Sagar Jail for some time.

 He was first elected as president to the Garhakota Municipal Council in 1980 and then as a Member of the Legislative Assembly from Rehli in 1984.
 In 2003, Bhargava was chosen to become the cabinet minister in Government of Madhya Pradesh led by Uma Bharti.
 He also became President of MP Agro-Development Corporation, President of MP Agriculture Board, President of State Warehousing Corporation, President of MP state civil supplies corporation, President of Apex Bank MP and many other departments.

 In 2008, he was sworn in as cabinet minister of Panchayat & Rural Development, Social Justice in the Government of Madhya Pradesh led by Shivraj Singh Chouhan.

+He is not fond of any personal campaigning while contesting in election so he didn't make any personal campaign for himself in his constituency 2013 onwards.